 - 2.1.1.
-Any undergraduate student at Tabor may request to re-submit work for a particular assessment task (or to sit a supplementary examination) for which the student has received a fail, excluding any deduction for late submission penalty. - The request should be made to the subject lecturer within 10 working days of the return of the assessment task - The maximum grade allowable for a resubmitted assessment task or a supplementary examination is a Pass (unless the marker considers that there are exceptional circumstances which warrant the full range of grades being available). - Students will not be permitted to re-submit work more than once for a particular assessment task or to undertake more than one supplementary examination. - 2.2.
-Re-Marking - 2.2.1.
+Any student at Tabor may request to re-submit work for a particular assessment task (or to sit a supplementary examination) for which the student has received a fail, excluding any deduction for late submission penalty. - The request should be made to the subject lecturer within 10 working days of the return of the assessment task. - The maximum grade allowable for a resubmitted assessment task or a supplementary examination is a Pass (unless the marker considers that there are exceptional circumstances which warrant the full range of grades being available). - Students will not be permitted to re-submit work more than once for a particular assessment task or to undertake more than one supplementary examination. - 2.1.2 Clause 2.1.1 does not apply to students submitting a thesis.
+The process for submitting a thesis is set out in Appendix F Guidelines for Assessors in the Assessment Policy.

+2.2.
+Re-Marking

+- 2.2.1.
 Subject to the conditions set out below any student may request a re-mark for a piece of work submitted for assessment if the student believes it has not been marked appropriately.
 Students should note that the nature of some assessment tasks (for example, a live performance) means that a remark will not always be possible. - 2.2.2.
 In the first instance a student should immediately and informally discuss their concerns regarding the mark given with the person who marked the assessment.
-If the student is still dissatisfied then the process outlined below should be followed: - If the student is still dissatisfied after an informal discussion, he/she should provide a written statement indicating the reason(s) for dissatisfaction to the Dean of Faculty.
+If the student is still dissatisfied, then the process outlined below should be followed: - If the student is still dissatisfied after an informal discussion, the student should provide a written statement indicating the reason(s) for dissatisfaction to the Dean of Faculty.
 An unmarked copy of the piece of work in question must be attached to the written request.
-If the Dean of Faculty is the original marker the request should be addressed to the President.
-This request should be made within 1 calendar month of the assessment being returned. - If in the opinion of the Dean of Faculty or President there are reasonable grounds for a remark the Dean of Faculty or President will organise a re-mark by a third party.
-An unmarked copy of the work in question and a statement of the assessment task and marking criteria must be provided to the new marker. - The Dean of Faculty or President may also consider if further actions are required for the professional development of the marker. - In the absence of reasonable grounds being established, the Dean of Faculty or President will provide the student with a written explanation as to why the request was denied. - Where a re-mark is granted the new mark awarded will stand (whether higher or lower than the original mark).
+If the Dean of Faculty is the original marker the request should be addressed to the Chief Academic Officer.
+This request should be made within 1 calendar month of the assessment being returned. - If in the opinion of the Dean of Faculty or Chief Academic Officer there are reasonable grounds for a re-mark the Dean of Faculty or Chief Academic Officer will organise a re-mark by a second assessor.
+An unmarked copy of the work in question and a statement of the assessment task and marking criteria /rubric must be provided to the new marker. - The Dean of Faculty or Chief Academic Officer may also consider if further actions are required for the professional development of the marker.

-- If the student is dissatisfied with the decision made by the Dean of Faculty he or she may appeal in writing to the President citing their reason(s) for dissatisfaction.
-The President will provide a written response to the student within 10 working days of receipt of the appeal. - If, at the conclusion of this process, there is continuing dissatisfaction, the student should be referred to the Student Grievance Policy.
+- In the absence of reasonable grounds being established, the Dean of Faculty or Chief Academic Officer will provide the student with a written explanation as to why the request was denied. - Where a re-mark is granted, the new mark awarded will stand (whether higher or lower than the original mark). - If the student is dissatisfied with the decision made by the Dean of Faculty, the student may appeal in writing to the Chief Academic Officer citing their reason(s) for dissatisfaction.
+The Chief Academic Officer will provide a written response to the student within 10 working days of receipt of the appeal. - If, at the conclusion of this process, there is continuing dissatisfaction, the student should be referred to the Student Grievance Policy.